 The administrative work (ie. the Secretariat) of the APPG on M.E. is undertaken on a joint, voluntary basis by Action for M.E. and the ME Association.
 This involves drafting and circulating papers; publicising the work of the APPG and arranging for speakers to address the APPG, on behalf of the Chair.

 Following the publication of Action for M.E.'s Close to collapse report, the APPG is leading an inquiry into the shocking lack of social care provision for people with M.E.
-This will include a policy roundtable in April 2016, chaired by Daniel Zeichner MP, which will seek to explore how we can improve access to appropriate social care for people with M.E., asking how we can:
+This included a policy roundtable in April 2016, chaired by Daniel Zeichner MP, which sought to explore how we can improve access to appropriate social care for people with M.E., asking how we can:

 The findings from the inquiry will be published later this year.